top of page

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or EACEA.
 Neither the European Union nor the granting authority can be held responsible for them.

-Social Prescribing and Civic Engagement (SPACE) project
+Social Prescribing and Civic Engagement (SPACE) Project

 8 Avenue des Arts, 1210 Brussels, Belgium